palixir/wabe/README.md

 ## What is Wabe?

 Wabe is an open-source backend as a service that allows you to create your own fully customizable backend in just a few minutes.
-It handles database access, automatic GraphQL API generation, authentication with various methods (classic or OAuth), permissions, security, payment, emails, and more for you.
+It handles database access, automatic GraphQL API generation, authentication with various methods (classic or OAuth), permissions, security, emails, and more for you.

 ## Install